As Things Devolve, Here’s Why Understanding the Brutal Reality of the SHTF Could Save Your Life

 Civil debates are a thing of the past.
 People are enraged when others disagree with them and they react with hatred, not discussion.

-It’s really not a stretch of the imagination to predict that our nation could be headed to a very dark place.
-And if this is true, you’re going to want – no, you’re going to need – to be prepared for the ugliness and brutality that comes with that.
+Our nation seems to be headed to a very dark place.
+And if this is the case, you’re going to want – no, you’re going to need – to be prepared for the ugliness and brutality that comes with that.

-And keep reading, because this is the stuff you need to know if we face a collapse or civil war.
+And keep reading, because this is the stuff you need to know if you want to survive the increasing violence.

 About the Author